 Sometimes a Call-Back will take up so much of a chapter or episode that it becomes a Sequel Episode to the earlier story it's referencing.

 The opposite of this is either Foreshadowing (a forward reference done in a previous episode) or Call-Forward (a "fake" forward reference in a flashback or prequel).
-See also Chekhov's Gun, Chekhov's Boomerang, Brick Joke, Bookends, Mythology Gag, Sequel Episode and Internal Homage.
+See also Chekhov's Gun, Chekhov's Boomerang, Brick Joke, Book-Ends, Mythology Gag, Sequel Episode, Internal Homage, and Meaningful Echo.

 Works with their own pages